+HIGHLIGHTS from 2017

-HIGHLIGHTS from 2016 CHRE's programmatic advocacy areas are:
+CHRE's programmatic advocacy areas are:

-Climate Change and Human Rights Cryoactivism (protecting our world's ice) Reducing Oil and Gas Emissions (incl. from fracking) Lowering Emissions from Traditional Brick Kilns Addressing the Impacts of Mining Promoting Corporate Accountability Some of the key highlights for 2016 include:
+Climate Change and Human Rights

+Cryoactivism (protecting our world's ice)

+Reducing Oil and Gas Emissions (incl. from fracking)

+Lowering Emissions from Traditional Brick Kilns

+Addressing the Impacts of Mining

+Promoting Corporate Accountability

+Some of the key highlights for 2017 include:

-- A 4-day workshop and site visit in Colombia for over 100 public officials, brick producers and technical experts, to exchange knowledge, discuss and debate, and see first hand evolving technologies and public policies for reducing contamination and improving work conditions for thousands of workers at traditional brick kilns. - We visited the Fayetteville Shale Play in Arkansas where we gathered activists from California to Tierra del Fuego learning about methane emissions from Fracking and exchanging strategies to minimize impacts from the Oil and Gas Sector and stop the advance of fracking. - We developed educational materials and held our first class for 7th graders at Independence Middle School, captivating them with a ton of pictures and exciting facts about glaciers and permafrost.
-See link-end page! - We're helping Kyrgyzstan to create a Glacier National Park to protect its delicate high-mountain ecosystem!
-TALLER Transformación y Perspectivas del Secto Ladrillero en América Latina Bogotá, Colombia 29 de Noviembre, 2016 - 2 Diciembre 2016 Informe Final Redactado por Jorge Daniel Talilant Coordinador de la Red de Políticas Publica para la Producción Limpia de Ladrillos Centro de Derechos Humanos y Ambiente (CHRE/CED) Socio Líder de la Iniciativa Ladrillera Coalición de Clima y Aire Empio (CCAC) Cover from our Colombia Bricks Workshop Report (issued in Spanish) - Photo: Women workers at Brick Kiln in Sogamoso, Colombia rose productivity Strategic Plan 2015 - 2018 The Center for Human Rights and Environment (CHRE) launched activities as a 501 (c) 3 organization under the laws of the United States and the State of Florida in 2015.
+- Organizing a regional workshop in Jalisco Mexico for over 100 public officials, brick producers and technical experts, to exchange knowledge, discuss and debate, and see first hand evolving technologies and public policies for reducing contamination and improving work conditions for thousands of workers at traditional brick kilns. - We organized a visit to Poza Rica, home to some of Mexico's most significant oil and gas plays.
+CHRE, along with partners Earthworks and Clean Air Task force, conducted infrared imaging of fugitive methane leaks at several of PEMEX's oil and gas installations. - We helped achieve global commitments to promote energy efficiency in refrigeration and to obtain the threshold signatory countries need to ratify the Kigali Amendment to the Montreal Protocol on reducing ozone depleting substances that contribute to climate change.

+Strategic Plan 2015 - 2018

+The Center for Human Rights and Environment (CHRE) launched activities as a 501 (c) 3 organization under the laws of the United States and the State of Florida in 2015.
 We should note though that CHRE's institutional history dates back to 1999, when its previous incarnation and Spanish namesake (el Centro de Derechos Humanos y Ambiente-CEDHA) was founded under Argentina non-profit law.
-CHRE's Strategic Plan for the 2015-2018 period includes the following institutional and programmatic objectives and priorities. (without specific or prioritized order):
+CHRE's Strategic Plan for the 2015-2018 period includes the following institutional and programmatic objectives and priorities.

+(without specific or prioritized order):

-- to legally establish the Center for Human Rights and Environment (CHRE) as a non-profit organization in the United States - to ensure a smooth programmatic/administrative/financial transition from CEDHA (Argentina based) to CHRE (USA based) - to successfully phase-out CEDHA agendas/activities and constitute CHRE's priority agendas and programs - to achieve medium-term institutional, programmatic financial and administrative sustainability for CHRE - to effectively communicate (in a public/private realm) the transition from CEDHA to CHRE, including defense against persecution - to diversity CHRE's financing base, to include foundations, governments, and individual donors - to generate savings of 15-20% of CHRE's average budget to secure operations during funding shortfalls - to increase remuneration for staff and management - to maintain and expand CHRE's presence in national and international spheres - to maintain CHRE's innovative tradition and reputation on human rights and environmental issues - to maintain an active and engaged website for CHRE's activities and build new CHRE-specific sites - to promote constructive, engaged and collaborative advocacy work building on partner relations - to bring CHRE's advocacy work closer to and more engaged with the academic community - to sustain a steady flow of volunteers through CHRE's virtual internships - to attract new volunteers to help consolidate CHRE's USA presence - to learn of and expand CHRE's Florida-related issues and advocacy work - to learn of and expand CHRE's general USA-related issues and advocacy work - to expand CHRE's programmatic work (Glacier Protection, Fracking Containment, SLCP reduction) to the USA CHRE activities for 2016 were all geared to comply and meet the objectives set out in the 2015 - 2018 Strategic Plan.
-Activities are presented by "program" below. noto: Brick Kiln Furnace in Sogamoso Colomi
+- to legally establish the Center for Human Rights and Environment (CHRE) as a non-profit organization in the United States - to ensure a smooth programmatic/administrative/financial transition from CEDHA (Argentina based) to CHRE (USA based) - to successfully phase-out CEDHA agendas/activities and constitute CHRE's priority agendas and programs - to achieve medium-term institutional, programmatic financial and administrative sustainability for CHRE - to effectively communicate (in a public/private realm) the transition from CEDHA to CHRE, including defense against persecution - to diversity CHRE's financing base, to include foundations, governments, and individual donors - to generate savings of 15-20% of CHRE's average budget to secure operations during funding shortfalls - to increase remuneration for staff and management - to maintain and expand CHRE's presence in national and international spheres - to maintain CHRE's innovative tradition and reputation on human rights and environmental issues - to maintain an active and engaged website for CHRE's activities and build new CHRE-specific sites - to promote constructive, engaged and collaborative advocacy work building on partner relations - to bring CHRE's advocacy work closer to and more engaged with the academic community - to sustain a steady flow of volunteers through CHRE's virtual internships - to attract new volunteers to help consolidate CHRE's USA presence - to learn of and expand CHRE's Florida-related issues and advocacy work - to learn of and expand CHRE's general USA-related issues and advocacy work - to expand CHRE's programmatic work (Glacier Protection, Fracking Containment, SLCP reduction) to the USA

+CHRE activities for 2016 were all geared to comply and meet the objectives set out in the 2015 - 2018 Strategic Plan.

+Activities are presented by "program" below.

+Photo: Brick Kiln Furnace in Sogamoso Colombia